-The Palliative Care 2020 Grants Program will help improve access to and diversify quality palliative care services – for priority populations as well as South Australians living in residential aged care facilities through palliative care projects in partnership with the non-government sector.
+The Palliative Care 2020 Grants Program helped improved access to and diversified quality palliative care services – for priority populations as well as South Australians living in residential aged care facilities through palliative care projects in partnership with the non-government sector.

 The Department for Health and Wellbeing acknowledges the Commonwealth Government for its co-contribution in funding the Residential Aged Care Facility Grants through the Comprehensive Palliative Care in Aged Care Project Agreement.

 The Palliative Care Needs in South Australia 2019 Report (PDF 694KB) highlights areas that require improvement, to meet the needs of all people in the community, who require palliative and end-of-life care (PDF 694KB).